 - Technology cognate areas selected by the student for emphasis

-- GRE scores from within the last 5 years
+- GRE scores taken within 6 years

 - TOEFL or IELTS scores for international applicants whose first language is not English